taubman33/react-router/README.md

 }
 ```

-Using the spread operator we can unpack the values in shed, and place all the values into another object.
+Using the spread operator we can unpack the values in shed and place them all into another object.

 Let's rewrite this a bit.